RyanScottLewis/enqueue/README.md

 By default, Enqueue uses the [Queue][queue] class from the Ruby standard library.

-> Enqueue utilizes the [`service`][service] gem to push and pop messages to a queue within a run-loop that is running in it's own Thread.
+> Enqueue utilizes the [`service`][service] gem to push and pop messages to a queue within a run-loop that can run in it's own Thread.
 >
 > Service gives simply allows you to run your code that is within the execute method in four different ways:
 > once (execute), once in a new Thread (execute!), in a loop (start/run), or in a loop within a new Thread (start!/run!)